jxwuqingyan/VictoriaLogs/docs/victorialogs/vlagent.md

 - `msg`
 - `log`

-You can change the default list of `_msg` fields by passing `-kubernetesCollector.msgFields` command-line flag with comma-separated list of field names.
+You can change the default list of `_msg` fields by passing `-kubernetesCollector.msgField` command-line flag with comma-separated list of field names.

 `vlagent` extracts timestamp from the log line and uses it as [`_time`](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field) field, using the following fields: